-If you’re an EU citizen living in Scotland, you and your family will need to apply to the EU Settlement if you wish to continue living and/or working in the UK after 30 June 2021.
+If you’re an EU, EEA or Swiss citizen living in Scotland, you and your family will need to apply to the EU Settlement if you wish to continue living and/or working in the UK after 30 June 2021.
 Those EU, EEA and Swiss nationals who obtained proof of their status under the old registration will still require to apply to the EU settlement scheme.
 This includes those with documents certifying permanent residence.

-The scheme will open fully by 30 March 2019 and the deadline for applying will be 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.
+The scheme is now fully opened and the deadline for applying will be 30 June 2021, or 31 December 2020 if the UK leaves the EU without a deal.

 You’ll be able to complete the application form online using any device (for example, an Android or iPhone, computer or tablet).
 You’ll be able to get support over the phone or in person if you need help doing things online.